-Car insurance deductibles explained: Choosing the right amount, how they work after your car has been damaged in an accident, and who pays when the accident is not your fault
+Car insurance deductibles explained.
+You'll learn about choosing the right amount.
+You'll also learn how they work after your car has been damaged in an accident.
+You'll also find out who pays when the accident is not your fault

-When a car insurance policy has a deductible, it means that as the policy owner, you must pay this amount when having your car repaired after an accident.
+A car insurance deductible is the amount you must pay when having your car repaired after an accident.

 Liability insurance covers damages caused to another driver and doesn’t include repairs to your own vehicle.
 The deductible only applies to comprehensive and collision claims.